WebAssembly/spec/ml-proto/TestingTodo.md

  - ~~test for invalid -ffloat-store-style x87 math~~
  - ~~test for evaluating intermediate results at greater precision~~
  - ~~test for loading and storing NaNs~~

-Control flow:
- - test that continue goes to the right place in `do_while` and `forever`
- - test that break goes to the right place in all cases where it can appear
- - test devious switch case patterns

 Validation errors:
  - load/store or variables with type void/bool/funcptr/etc.